EvaMaeRey/more_theme_easing_ideas/README.md

             it\!](#trying-some-of-this-out-i-liked-it)
       - [more to explore…](#more-to-explore)
           - [margin & unit](#margin--unit)
-      - [one-offs - these thematic adjustmens don’t follow a pattern.](#one-offs---these-thematic-adjustmens-dont-follow-a-pattern)
+      - [one-offs - these thematic adjustments don’t follow a pattern.](#one-offs---these-thematic-adjustments-dont-follow-a-pattern)
       - [How does it contrast to
         <https://github.com/tidyverse/ggplot2/issues/5301>?](#how-does-it-contrast-to-httpsgithubcomtidyverseggplot2issues5301)
+      - [Bonus, no… maybe related to the issue.. just puzzled.](#bonus-no-maybe-related-to-the-issue-just-puzzled)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->